tomekszafranski/ZX48K-AllInOne/README.md

 * 17 decoupling 100nF capacitors are unmarked and located near most of the ICs.

-* vLA82S+ is equipped with write-only AY-3-8910 sound generator so if not needed Turbo sound section can be omitted.
+* vLA82S+ is equipped with sound generator so if not needed Turbo Sound section can be omitted.

 Have fun!